-System Settings tab > Home/Dashboard > Accounts > Custom Fields
+Global Settings cog > Global Settings > Accounts > Custom Fields

-- Account Custom Fields appear on both Individual Accounts and Organization Accounts.
+- All Account Custom Fields appear on both Individual Accounts and Organization Accounts.
 Account Custom Fields should be used for most custom fields because they are available in reports, they can be imported, and they are available for use on front-end web forms.
-You can manually add them to specific forms using the form configuration utility.
+You can manually add them to specific forms using configure fields & sections.

 - Organization Custom Fields appear on Organization Accounts only.